New Approaches To Arthritis & Pain Control In Dogs & Cats – Zoetis Nexvet Anti Nerve Growth Factor (NGF) Monoclonal Antibody Injection

 As I said, I hope they will, but I cannot tell you that with certainty – yet.

-It is always unpleasant.
-But it is not necessarily bad.
+It is always unpleasant, it is always unwanted, but it is not necessarily bad.